Majoneza/gDrive/docs/README.md

         print(file.fileExtension)
 ```

-Finally, those with a keen eye will have observed that we are using an unknown class `fq`.
+Finally, those with a keen eye would have observed that we are using an unknown class `fq`.
 The class helpes create file queries with the help of the type system. `files.list`'s method parameter `q` also accept a string as an argument so instead of using the `fq` class we could've written the same as "'root' in parents".
 For more information about queries check the [Detailed guides](#detailed-guides).

 ## Detailed guides